CCBR/CCBR_NextflowTemplate/docs/user-guide/contributions.md

 Should include a list of all contributors, including GitHub handles when appropriate.
-In addition, a statement of who contributed to the soucrce code specifically, identified by inital.
+In addition, a statement of who contributed to the source code specifically, identified by initials.
 An example is included below.

 # Contributions
 The following members contributed to the development of the CARLISLE pipeline: